-Lightroom solves this problem by providing you with the perfect tools for retouching portraits while keeping skin texture and helping you create the natural look.
-You can use the Spot Removal tool to remove blemishes, and the Adjustment Brush with the Soften Skin preset to smooth skin without losing skin texture.
-The Adjustment Brush is extremely versatile because you can adjust the strength of the effect just like you can change the opacity of a layer in Photoshop.
-The Spot Removal tool and Adjustment Brush let you retouch nearly any portrait.
+Lightroom Classic solves this problem by providing you with the perfect tools for retouching portraits while keeping skin texture and helping you create the natural look.
+You can use the Healing tool to remove blemishes, and the Brush with the Soften Skin or Soften Skin (Lite) presets to smooth skin without losing skin texture.
+The Brush is versatile because you can adjust the strength of the effect just like you can change the opacity of a layer in Photoshop.
+The Healing tool and Brush let you retouch nearly any portrait.

 Convinced?
-I retouched and developed all of the portraits in this article in Lightroom, using Develop Presets that I created myself or bought from other photographers.
+I retouched and developed all of the portraits in this article in Lightroom Classic.

 If you haven’t considered using Lightroom for developing portraits the next step is to start exploring its portrait retouching tools.
 Lightroom is an excellent application for creating natural, authentic portraits.
 That should be good enough reason for most portrait photographers to use it.